CoIT-WGU/D084-Lab-Resources/Instructions/Labs/10a - Azure AD Identity Protection.md

 #### Task 1: Deploy an Azure VM by using an Azure Resource Manager template

-1. From the lab virtual machine, start Microsoft Edge, browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using a Microsoft account that has the Owner role in the Azure subscription you intend to use in this lab.
+1. From your personal computer, start Microsoft Edge, browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using a Microsoft account that has the Owner role in the Azure subscription you intend to use in this lab.

-1. In the Azure portal, navigate to the **New** blade.
+1. In the Azure portal, navigate to the **Create a resource** blade.

-1. From the **New** blade, search Azure Marketplace for **Template deployment**.
+1. From the **New** blade, search Azure Marketplace for **Template deployment**, then click **Create**.

-1. Use the list of search results to navigate to the **Custom deployment** blade.

 1. On the **Custom deployment** blade, select the **Build your own template in the editor**.